 A visit to Chennai is highly recommended if you choose to travel to India.
 Formally known as Madras, the capital of the Southern state of Tamil Nadu, Chennai is known as the ‘Gateway of Southern India’.
 The diverse range of activities and sight seeing opportunities on offer make this place the cultural hotbed of South India.

 This laid back beachside town is a place where ancient Indian landmarks and modern life rub shoulders.
-It has a collection of UNESCO designated temples, rock cut caves and one of the largest open-air rock reliefs in the world.
+It has a collection of UNESCO World Heritage Site temples, rock-cut caves and one of the largest open-air rock reliefs in the world.
 The intricately carved Shore Temple, which overlooks the Bay of Bengal, is a perfect place to watch the sun set.
 Meanwhile, Othavadai Street is a popular traveller’s hangout spot, a place to grab a plate of Tibetan momos and a beer.
 Mamallapuram is also a renowned surfing destination.

 Affectionately known as Pondy by locals, Puducherry is a small city packed to the brim with unique experiences, from the famous Sri Aurobindo Ashram consisting of over 400 buildings across town to the gorgeous selection of white sandy beaches.
 The city earns its nickname ‘Paris of the East’ through White Town, the city’s historic French Quarter, with its distinct bougainvillea-draped yellow buildings and grid of wide cobbled streets.